 We believe the skills, mindsets and experiences of our AmeriCorps members and alums are increasingly needed in today’s world.

-Our alums have shown they are prepared to advance educational equity, social justice and community involvement where they live and work.
+Our alums have shown they are committed to advance educational opportunity and community involvement where they live and work.

 City Year is not just for people who want to teach or go into the field of education—it’s for everyone.
 You gain a service mindset that continues throughout your life.
 City Year is critical to establishing a career of service."